-All proposals accepted by QDA will be reviewed to determine whether they are responsive or non-responsive to the requirements of this RFP.
-Proposals that are determined as nonresponsive will be rejected.
+All proposals received by QDA will be reviewed to determine whether they are responsive or non-responsive to the requirements of this RFP.
+Proposals that are determined as non-responsive will be rejected.
 QDA's evaluation committee will evaluate and rate all remaining proposals based on the evaluation criteria detailed below.
-QDA reserves the right to conduct site visits and/or interviews and/or to request that proposers make presentations and/or demonstrations, as QDA deems applicable and appropriate.